cobwebch/external_import/Documentation/Installation/Index.rst

 Upgrade to 4.1.0
 """"""""""""""""

 Version 4.1.0 introduces one **breaking change**.
-There now exist custom permissions for backend users regarding usage of the backend module.
+There now exists custom permissions for backend users regarding usage of the backend module.
 On top of table-related permissions, users must have been given explicit rights (via the user groups they belong to) to perform synchronizations or define Scheduler tasks.
 See the